Lucas Pratto

-Lucas David Pratto (/es/; born 4 June 1988) is an Argentine professional footballer who plays as a striker for Sarmiento.
+Lucas David Pratto, (/es/; born 4 June 1988) nicknamed Oso (lit.
+'Bear') is an Argentine professional footballer who plays as a striker for Liga de Primera club Coquimbo Unido.

 Pratto has been described as possessing unusual technique and ball control for a player of strong physique.
 His first professional club was Boca Juniors, by whom he was loaned to Argentine sides Tigre and Unión, Norway's Lyn and Chile's Universidad Católica.
 His performances for the latter prompted a transfer to Italian club Genoa, shortly after which he joined Vélez Sarsfield, first on loan and then permanently, when he was elected Argentina's 2014 Footballer of the Year.
 He then moved to Brazil, playing for Atlético Mineiro and São Paulo, before returning to Argentina for River Plate in 2018, with whom he won the Copa Libertadores title later that year.
 In 2021, he joined Dutch club Feyenoord on loan.

 Pratto has been capped at international level for Argentina.

 Early life

 Pratto was born in La Plata, where he lived most of his early life in the Altos de San Lorenzo neighborhood.
 He started playing in local club Gimnasia of the Los Hornos neighborhood and was rejected by the youth ranks of Estudiantes de La Plata before eventually making it into the Defensores de Cambaceres youth team, where his brother then played.